susam/dotfiles/common-setup.md

  2. Click the gear icon in the top-right corner of the new tab.
  3. Select *Show blank page*.

+Remove unnecessary items from Firefox Toolbar.
+Right click on each of the icons mentioned below and select *Remove from Toolbar*.

+ 1. Search
+ 2. Home (Mozilla Firefox Start Page)
+ 3. Pocket (Save to Pocket)

 Configure Firefox to never save logins.

  1. Go to *Options (about:preferences)* > *Security*.